cea-hpc/modules/INSTALL.rst

  constraint prefixed by the ``@`` character.
 This option also allows to specify module variants. (default=yes)

+ This installation option defines the default value of the :mconfig:`advanced_version_spec` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html

     .. versionadded:: 4.4